Why Buy a Used Audi Transmission from Auto Power Source

 -

 Match the transmission code on the donor by VIN.
-Decode your VIN to confirm 3-letter transmission code (e.g. NXX, JFB, KKU, KGS).
-Sellers who can't share the donor VIN should be avoided.
+Decode your VIN to confirm the 3-letter transmission code (e.g. NXX, JFB, KKU, KGS).
+Sellers who cannot share the donor VIN should be avoided — the code determines gear ratios, Mechatronic revision, and drivetrain compatibility.

 -

-Confirm transverse vs longitudinal.
+Confirm transverse vs longitudinal architecture.
 A3, TT and Q3 use transverse transmissions; A4, A5, A6, A7, A8, Q5, Q7 use longitudinal.
-Bell housings and torque inputs are different — they will not interchange.
+Bell housings and torque inputs are completely different — they will not interchange, even with the same S-tronic branding.

 -

-For Quattro vehicles, verify AWD output flange.
-Tiptronic 6-speed and ZF 8HP variants come in both 2WD and Quattro forms; the rear output is the dividing feature.
+For Quattro vehicles, verify the AWD output flange.
+Tiptronic 6-speed, ZF 8HP, and 0B5 S-tronic all come in both 2WD and Quattro forms; the rear output shaft is the dividing feature.
+A 2WD case will not accept the Quattro rear driveshaft input.

 -